-How a family dispute created a new airline
+New airline's first flights sell out in 11 mins

-(CNN) — Debuting its first flights in January 2020, Taiwanese start-up Starlux Airlines could be the first new player in 30 years to upend the island's duopoly aviation market.
+(CNN) — Debuting its first flights in January 2020, Taiwanese start-up STARLUX Airlines could be the first new player in 30 years to upend the island's duopoly aviation market.

-Dubbed Taiwan's first luxury boutique airline, it received its first aircraft in October and announced it will initially focus on Southeast Asia, starting with three routes: Taipei-Macau, Taipei-Penang and Taipei-Danang.
+And even before the carrier, dubbed Taiwan's first luxury boutique airline, set its first aircraft into the air, it's been creating a stir.

+Eleven minutes after opening ticket sales online on December 16, the Taipei-based carrier sold out all seats on its first three flights -- Taipei-Macau, Taipei-Penang and Taipei-Danang.

-But both aviation watchers and the general public are abuzz for another reason: A succession drama involving Starlux founder Chang Kuo-wei that's so juicy he's being referred to as the aviation industry's "prince Hamlet" by local media.
+But both aviation watchers and the general public are abuzz for another reason: A succession drama involving STARLUX founder Chang Kuo-wei that's so juicy he's being referred to as the aviation industry's "Prince Hamlet" by local media.

-Chang Kuo-wei founded Starlux Airlines after being ousted from his family business, EVA Airways.
+Chang Kuo-wei founded STARLUX Airlines after being ousted from his family business, EVA Airways.

 courtesy Starlux Airlines